ShivaanshK/Lamport-SMR/README.md

 go run main.go -pid=3
 ```

-***Note:*** You can add more processes to config.json to be able to run more processes.
-Processes need to be added as a full libp2p multiaddr.
+***Note:*** You can add more processes to config.json to be able to run the algorithm with more processes.
+Processes need to be added as a full libp2p multiaddr and run by setting the ```-pid``` flag as their index in the host list.